 The dangle of decent sushi at a reasonable price, served as fast as lightening was too hard to resist.
 (Well that’s what I heard from the people).
 I’m no stranger to Eat Tokyo, having eaten at their now defunct Trafalgar Square site a few times – the stuff there wasn’t to be sniffed at.
 The Soho branch is the fifth London opening from the chain – perhaps they’re trying to even out the tally in Tokyo, in which, there are six.
 I came mid-week one cold December evening and it was heaving to the brim, but the quick in quick policy seems to negate the need to wait too long.
 So onto the food..

-Miso soup that first, to go with the gyu-don.
+Heart warming miso soup arrived first to go with our gyu-don.

-Soft shell crab is easily one of the all time things I love conditionally, it needs to be good.
+Soft shell crab is easily one of the all time things I love “conditionally”, it needs to be good.
 Here in tempura form (£7.80) they were fresh from the frier when they arrived.
-They were fine but they didn’t smack you with seafood flavour like how I like them, maybe I shouldn’t get my hopes up.
+It was fine, but there was no smack-you-in-the-mouth seafood flavour like how I like them, maybe I shouldn’t get my hopes up to avoid disappointment.

 Can’t go wrong with edamame beans (£2.50), did you know that they are rich in protein and antioxidants?
-It makes their fiddly nature worth it.
+I’m not a health purveyor but a flavour one, these little pods have plenty, so it makes their fiddly nature worth it.